CUBE: It is a multidimensional object constructed with dimensions and facts in a particular design for taking multidimensional decisions

 New Linked Object

-–> This wizard is used to link measure groups and dimensions in another analysis services date base or cube to the current database or cube.
+–> This wizard is used to link measure groups and dimensions in another analysis service date base or cube to the current database or cube.

 –> Linked objects appear the same to users as other measure groups and dimensions in the cube.